 Block and Tackle System

 If you don’t see visible mechanisms on the window sides, you likely have a block and tackle system with internal springs and strings.
 Look for thin metal clips in the side jambs just above the sash.
-To remove the lower sash, pull the bottom of these clips outward using a screwdriver or your fingernail on both sides.
-Remove any rubber stops at the top, then raise the window completely.
-The clips will catch the block and tackle assemblies, allowing you to lift out the sash.

 String and Pulley System

 Some windows feature a visible system across the top with strings running down each side, screwed into the upper corners of the sash.
 Before removing these screws, you’ll need to take out one of the black plastic side jamb covers.
-Raise the window fully, insert a flat screwdriver at the bottom of the plastic piece, and pull outward until you can grip it with your fingers.
-Slide it out carefully.

 Hold the string firmly while unscrewing it—these strings are under tension and will snap back quickly.
 Let the string retract slowly after removal.
 Pull the panel toward the side where you removed the plastic cover to extract it.